vmware-archive/gfxd-demo/README.md

 * `gfxd-demo-loader` - The loader which used to stream events into the system.
 * `gfxd-demo-mapreduce` - The MapReduce component which produces load prediction data.
 * `gfxd-demo-web` - The web UI component.
-* `gfxd-demo-aeq-listener` - An optional AsyncEventQueue component which serves the same purpose as the MapReduce part.
+* `gfxd-demo-aeq-listener` - An AsyncEventQueue component which can serve the same purpose as the MapReduce part.
 Use this if you don't have Hadoop.

 Building
 --------